4 Indiana Ave Valparaiso, IN 46383

 If you’re injured in a hit-and-run, first make sure you’re safe and get medical help.
 Stay at the scene, call 911, and gather details about the other vehicle and any witnesses.
 Report the accident to the police and get a copy of the report.
 Then, notify your insurance company and ask about uninsured motorist coverage.
 Finally, consider consulting a lawyer to help protect your rights and pursue compensation.

-If you get into an Uber accident, Uber’s insurance covers you if the driver was logged in and on a trip or heading to pick you up.
+If you get into an Uber accident, Uber’s insurance will cover you if the driver was logged in and on a trip or heading to pick you up.
 If the driver wasn’t logged in, their personal insurance is responsible.
 Be sure to report the accident to Uber and talk to a lawyer to protect your rights.

 Car accident settlements in Indiana range from a few thousand dollars for minor injuries to $500K+—or even millions—for severe cases.
 On average, minor injuries are about $5,000 (range: $229–$20K), moderate injuries average $39,000 (range: $20K–$75K), and severe injuries range from $75K–$500K+.
 Settlement amounts depend on injury severity, fault, medical costs, lost wages, and insurance limits.